 Description on the use of the band and the characteristics of the receiving FSS earth stations are provided in the document ITU-R S.2368 and further details can be found in ITU-R SM.2109-0.

-FSS PARAMETERS IN THE FREQUENCY Range 3.8 - 4.2 GHz:
+FSS PARAMETERS IN THE FREQUENCY Range 3.8 - 4.2 GHz

 FSS C-band systems have been used for decades.
 These systems are very well known, and there is no major evolution in their characteristics compared to what has been used is the previous studies.

-The following table provides parameters that can generally be used for FSS systems operating in the frequency range 3.8 – 4.2GHz to be considered to conduct sharing analysis with WBB LMP.
+The following table provides parameters that can generally be used for FSS systems operating in the frequency range 3.8-4.2GHz to be considered to conduct sharing analysis with WBB LMP.

-Table 1: Typical space-to-Earth FSS parameters in the 3.8 – 4.2GHz frequency bands
+Table 1: Typical space-to-Earth FSS parameters in the 3.8-4.2GHz frequency bands